Demonstrandum/FAM/DOC.md

 ```

 ### Registers
 Registers in the language, are names for the registers in the CPU.
-Registers must start with an `&` followed my any combination of lower and uppercase Latin letters, and digits.
+Registers must start with an `&` followed by any combination of lower and uppercase Latin letters, and digits.

 Regular expression: `&[a-zA-Z0-9]+`